 We found that, for certain products, more than 20 percent of Industeel's and NLMK Belgium's home market sales were at prices less than the COP and, in addition, such sales did not provide for the recovery of costs within a reasonable period of time.
-We therefore disregarded these sales and used the remaining sales as the basis for determining NV, in accordance with section 773(b)(1) of the Act.
+We therefore disregarded these sales in accordance with 773(b) of the Act.
+Therefore, we used the remaining sales as the basis for determining NV, in accordance with section 773(b)(1) of the Act.